Spartronics/Website/README.md

 * Keep all images in the /images directory, under a subdirectory that describes the page the image is to be used on.

 ###Videos
-* DO NOT COMMIT VIDEOS TO THIS REPOSITORY.
+* DO NOT ADD VIDEOS TO THIS REPOSITORY.
 Upload them to Youtube and either embed it or place it's link in the gallery JSON.

 ###HTML
 * Make sure the page validates on http://validator.w3.org.
 Failure to validate will cause the page to not work on some browsers, which will be bad.